 - Structured: Rigorous consistency in layout and organisation is essential in retaining the model’s logical integrity over time, particularly as a model’s author may change.
 A consistent approach to structuring workbooks, worksheets, and formulas saves time when building, learning, or maintaining the model.

 - Transparent: Effective models are founded upon simple, clear formulas that can be understood by other modellers and non-modellers alike.

 While I sometimes fail to abide to the standard ...

 Actual excel formula used in a model update.
 (Update coming soon) pic.twitter.com/8syQ2A9pzF— Taylor Davidson (@tdavidson) April 29, 2016

 ... it's a set of principles that resonates deeply with me.
 When I build a financial model I am looking to build structures that thousands of people can understand and use to make real, practical business decisions, even if they are not gifted at Excel.
 It's not easy: I have changed the fundamental structures behind the Foresight financial models numerous times over the years, always looking to make the core structure and design more powerful, more adaptable, easier to use, more practical, more accessible to a wider range of people and business types.

 Why does this matter?
-Making the models clearer and easier to use is powerful for everyone using a Foresight model.
-As I noted about the recent revamp of Foresight’s models, I worked extensively to rewrite the core structure to make it easier to use, more transparent, and easier to edit over time (replacing single input assumptions with easier methods to change them over time, for example).
-The recent reworking of the Starter, SaaS and Ecommerce models were major steps towards creating FAST Standard models, and I’ll be working more principles of FAST into the regular updates of all the models.
+Making the models clear and easy to use is powerful for everyone using a Foresight model.
+I have worked extensively to rewrite the core structure to make it easier to use, more transparent, and easier to edit over time (replacing single input assumptions with easier methods to change them over time, for example), and I am always working more of the principles of FAST into all of my models.